-Leakey, the Real County seat since 1913, is an area of natural beauty with spectacular hill country views.
+Leakey is pronounced LAY-key and has been the county seat of the Real County since 1913, is an area of natural beauty with spectacular hill country views.
 Sometimes referred to as "The Swiss Alps of Texas", area elevations range from 1,500 to 2,400 feet with deep canyons cut by the Frio and Nueces Rivers.
 The Frio River offers anything from whitewater rapids to flats to swimming holes and great fishing.

 John Leakey came to Texas in 1847, and he was considered one of the first white settlers in Frio Canyon in 1853.
 The town of Leakey, Texas was established in 1883 and was named in his honor.
 He was a successful business man, Indian fighter, and Pioneer.
 Several markers are located on the courthouse grounds to commemorate the history of Leakey and its founders, John and Nance Leakey.

 If you enjoy fishing, boating, bird and wild life watching, camping, horseback riding, cycling, swimming, tubing down the Frio River, or driving through the winding mountain roads, Leakey, Texas is the place for you.
 Once you visit this wonderful area, your family and friends will want to return as often as possible.